The Pin (comedy act): Awards

 The Pin was the 2013 winner of London Sketchfest's prize for 'Best Act,' and the first series of their Radio 4 show won them the award for 'Best Comedy' at the 2016 BBC radio awards.

-There were nominated for the South Bank Sky Arts Award 'Breakthrough Act' 2021.
+They were nominated for the South Bank Sky Arts Award 'Breakthrough Act' 2021.

+Their film Deep Cover was nominated at the 2026 Critics Circle Awards, and won the 2026 Writers Guild Award for best streaming motion picture.